jeastham1993/event-driven-serverless-cdk/README.md

 ### API

-Receives requests from a front-end application.
+A storage first API that receives requests from a front-end, stores them durably and publishes an event to notify other services that a new review has been received.

 ### Sentiment Analysis

-Service to analyze the review content and detect the sentiment.
+Service to translate the review to English if not currently in English, analyze the review content and detect the sentiment.

 ### Notification Service

-Sends email notifications back to the customer
+Sends email notifications back to the reviewer.

 ### Customer Contact Service

 Negative reviews are followed up by a customer service representitive.
 This service manages that customer service flow.

-### CRM service

-Simple API to retrieve customer information for personalised email communication.

 ### Event History Service